NoCh-Git/applied-NLP-week4/README.md

-# Session 4 — Applied NLP: Paragraph-Level Text Analysis
+# Session 4 — Applied NLP

+## Paragraph-Level Text Analysis

-This repository contains the materials for **Session 4** of *Applied Natural Language Processing*.
+This repository contains the materials for **Week 4** of *Applied Natural Language Processing*.
 - Slides: see [`slides/`](./slides/) folder
 - Notebooks: see [`notebooks/`](./notebooks/) folder
 ---